 Any donations of food are welcome (provided they are still in date), but the food/household items that are particularly useful are: Washing powder/liquid (smaller sizes please so they are easy to carry), tinned meat products, cooking sauces, tinned vegetables, puddings, tea, coffee, sugar, cereal & longlife milk.
 We are also grateful for donations of bubble bath, shower gel, deodorant, shampoo and sanitary products.
 We unfortunately cannot accept any cleaning products due to health and safety.

-Jane Lowther click here or phone 01622 832974 and she will give you the details to make a simple and secure bank transfer.
-If you can only offer cash - please discuss that with Jane as to how the transaction can be made.
+If you wish and are able to make a financial donation, please contact our Treasurer Matt McMillan click here and he will give you the details to make a simple and secure bank transfer.
+If you can only offer cash - please discuss with Matt as to how the transaction can be made.